tobiaswittenburg/MicroHack/03-Azure/01-03-Infrastructure/11_Cross_Solution/walkthrough/01_challenge.md

-## 1. Calculate Composite SLAs with Azure Copilot
+## Challenge 1 - Calculate Composite SLAs with Azure Copilot

 We will cover how to calculate composite SLAs, enhance monitoring with alerts, logging, and Kusto queries.